ChrstphrHll/npc_gen/students/Kembley Ralnor.md

 # Kembley Ralnor
 ---
 ### Description
-- Half-Orc Sorcerer from Verdain
+- Half-Orc Sorcerer from Magmus Centerhold
 - 8th year Protection student in Jettenia
-- short straight auburn hair that's braided, Blue eyes, and Pale Gray skin
+- short curly strawberry blond hair that's plain, Blue eyes, and Pale Gray skin
 - Is Unaggressive and Unimaginative, and has Entrepreneurial as their ideal

 ### Organizations